Home / Blog / Chrome Tab Limit

 4. Page loading errors: "Aw, Snap!" means Chrome is having trouble loading a page.
 Low memory can contribute, but it is not the only possible cause.

 5. Page or browser crash: Under severe memory pressure, pages can crash or fail to load.
-Chrome Help recommends freeing memory and checking extensions and settings when loading problems continue.
+If crashes keep happening, use the dedicated crash steps in How to Stop Chrome From Crashing.

 Tab count alone does not tell the whole story.
 What is inside each tab can matter more than the number on the tab strip:

 Chrome's Memory Saver can help, but it is not a new tab limit.
-It deactivates inactive tabs to save memory, then reloads them when you access them again.
-Chrome offers Moderate, Balanced, and Maximum deactivation levels in Settings > Performance.
+It deactivates tabs you are not currently using to save memory and help active tabs run smoothly.
+Inactive tabs reload when you open them again.

 Some tabs are skipped because Chrome treats them as active or important.
-Audio, video, screen sharing, notifications, active downloads, partially filled forms, pinned tabs, and connected USB or Bluetooth devices can prevent deactivation.
-Treat Memory Saver as a helper, not your whole tab system.
+Active audio or video, screen sharing, notifications, active downloads, partially filled forms, pinned tabs, and connected USB or Bluetooth devices may prevent tab deactivation.
+Google said Memory Saver could use up to 40% and 10GB less memory in its 2022 launch post, but real savings vary by workload.

-If you need access to more tabs than your system can handle at once, keep only active tabs loaded and save everything else externally.
+If you need access to more tabs than your system can handle at once, keep only active tabs loaded and save the rest.

 The save-and-close approach

-TabGroup Vault saves tab groups as lightweight snapshots that use minimal system resources.
+TabGroup Vault saves tab groups as lightweight snapshots.
 A snapshot stores tab URLs, group names, colors, and tab order in a few kilobytes of local storage.
-You can close those tabs entirely, free their memory, and restore them later with one click.
+You can close those tabs, free their memory, and restore the group later with one click.

 TabGroup Vault